 Global waste is out of control.
 But if you’re here, you a) already know that and b). want to minimize your environmental impact.

 It also means that you’re likely considering adopting (or already have adopted) the principles of a zero waste lifestyle.
 And a good place to start living the life of less waste is a zero waste kit.

 While zero-waste is an amazing idea, we believe it’s important to know that “zero waste” is an ideal.

 Implementing small changes over a period of time matters tremendously.
 It moves us from one end of the waste spectrum to the other.
-Here’s our own beginner’s guide to going zero waste that we’ve been following to make those changes.

 But once you have a zero waste plan in place, sometimes you just need the right tools (or toolkit) to help you be as effective as you can.
 Think of this zero waste everyday kit as a survival kit.